 Camp Fire devastated Paradise, a town of the foothills of the Sierra Nevada in California, in November 2018.
-This mega-fire killed 86 people and forced 20,000 others to flee across the United States, in a modern ecological diaspora which is no longer the privilege of the most vulnerable.
-I heard about Paradise a year later and departed immediately to meet some of the 2,000 souls who are rebuilding their paradise.
+This mega-fire killed 86 people and pushed 20,000 others to flee across the United States.
+Far from being an isolated phenomenon, it ranks at the top of the largest fires that regularly affect California and no longer spare any region of the globe, as recently witnessed in Brazil and Australia.